dhruv8sh/arch-update-checker/README.md

   - [ ] Support for update diff
 - [x] Support for Arch Linux Update News
 - [ ] (1/2) Support for mirrorlist update
-- [x] Support for multiple consoles ( currently planned for alacritty )
+- [x] Support for alacritty and kitty
 - [ ] Snap support